Matt1270/consultDash/README.md

 `http://mausberrycircuits.com/pages/car-setup`

-Open Menu > Preferences > Default applications for LXSession Add these two entries to Autostart
+Open Menu > Preferences > Default applications for LXSession.

+Add these two entries to Autostart.

 The first one will start the nodejs server after final bootup.

 1. `@/home/pi/consultDash/startScript.sh`

 The second will start the chromium kiosk for us to be able to show the goodness automatically.

 2. `@chromium-browser —kiosk --incognito file:///home/pi/consultDash/re-direct-page.html`